 Skip to Content

-It’s Houseplant Appreciation Day!
+If you’re reading this on January 10th, it’s National Houseplant Day!
 What a glorious day day for all of us plant lovers.
 If you are a beloved #plantlady or #plantdaddy, then you know all too well why houseplants deserve their own holiday where we show our appreciation for them.

 Houseplants are not just a décor statement; they are real, living things.
 They utilize oxygen to survive, they need water just like the rest of us, and they thrive on the light of the sun.